Minims/SomfyProtect2MQTT/README.md

  So if you want to contribue, have knowledge in JAVA / APK, you can help to find all API calls used in the APP.
  We can integrate here (https://github.com/Minims/somfy-protect-api) to use it.

+ * Use APKTool to get smali files and all available API Endpoints